destinmoulton/chronicle-console/README.md

 The npm package [react-native-device-info](https://github.com/rebeccahughes/react-native-device-info) can be linked into a react application, giving access to a variety of device info.

+Chronicle can be configured to overwrite the `env` variable, allowing storage of certain native device information.

 ```
 import DeviceInfo from "react-native-device-info";